awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.LoadFromS3.md

 ### Parameters<a name="AuroraMySQL.Integrating.LoadFromS3.Text.Parameters"></a>

 Following, you can find a list of the required and optional parameters used by the `LOAD DATA FROM S3` statement\.
-You can find more details about some of these parameters in [LOAD DATA INFILE syntax](https://dev.mysql.com/doc/refman/5.6/en/load-data.html) in the MySQL documentation\.
+You can find more details about some of these parameters in [LOAD DATA Statement](https://dev.mysql.com/doc/refman/8.0/en/load-data.html) in the MySQL documentation\.
 + **FILE \| PREFIX \| MANIFEST** – Identifies whether to load the data from a single file, from all files that match a given prefix, or from all files in a specified manifest\. `FILE` is the default\.
 + **S3\-URI** – Specifies the URI for a text or manifest file to load, or an Amazon S3 prefix to use\.
 Specify the URI using the syntax described in [Specifying a path to an Amazon S3 bucket](#AuroraMySQL.Integrating.LoadFromS3.URI)\.
 + **REPLACE \| IGNORE** – Determines what action to take if an input row as the same unique key values as an existing row in the database table\.